Sunday, September 22, 2024

 So how did I find this Pokémon without modifying the game code?

-You see, in Scarlet and Violet, there are periodic events known as "Mass Outbreaks", which run for about a week and are activated when your Switch logs in to online services.
+In Scarlet and Violet, there are periodic events known as "Mass Outbreaks", which run for about a week and are activated when your Switch logs in to online services.
 These events cause Pokémon of a given species to spawn in huge quantities at random locations in the overworld.
 Do you see where I'm going here?

 Between August 23rd, 2024, and September 1st, 2024, an event rolled out which enabled Mass Outbreaks for Bagon and Larvitar.
 This meant that, for the first time, it was possible to encounter Larvitar in the Asado Desert, which is the only location in Scarlet and Violet where sandstorms happen.